 Thematic Areas of the proposal

-Following extensive research review, stakeholder meetings, and roundtable sessions, NUFFIC was able to identify major barriers/challenges in accessing higher education and/or completion – successfully with a degree from an accredited study programme – and accessing the local labor market for both Syrian refugees and underprivileged Jordanians (taking into account the current COVID-19 pandemic economic situation).
+Following extensive research review, stakeholder meetings, and roundtable sessions, NUFFIC was able to identify major barriers/challenges in accessing higher education and/or completion – successfully with a degree from an accredited study programme – and accessing the local labour market for both Syrian refugees and underprivileged Jordanians (taking into account the current COVID-19 pandemic economic situation).
 The following table summarises some of the barriers and possible interventions.

 Mitigating & Intervention Opportunity